rm-controls/rm_controllers/rm_calibration_controllers/README.md

       mon launch rm_bringup engineer.launch

-## 4. Config

-* ***engineer.yaml***: Load parameters in the config, and load mast, card, stone_platform, yaw, pitch and joint_x calibration controller.
-* ***hero.yaml***: Load parameters in the config, and load trigger calibration controller.
-* ***sentry.yaml***: Load parameters in the config, and load trigger, pitch and yaw calibration controller.
-* ***standard3.yaml***: Load parameters in the config, and load trigger and cover calibration controller.
-* ***standard4.yaml***: Load parameters in the config, and load trigger and cover calibration controller.
-* ***standard5.yaml***: Load parameters in the config, and load trigger and cover calibration controller.

-## 5. ROS API
+## 4. ROS API

-### 5.1.
+### 4.1.
 Services
 * `is_calibrated_srv_` (struct)

   Used to judge whether the calibration process has been finished.

-### 5.2.
+### 4.2.
 Parameters
 * `search_velocity`(double)

-  When the velocity of calibrated target is lower than search velocity, it can be considered as calibrating successful.
+  When the velocity of calibrated target is lower than search velocity, it can be considered as calibrating successful state.

 * `threshold`(double)

-  When the calibrating successful time more than threshold, it can be considered that target has been calibrated.
+  When the time of lasting calibrating successful state is more than threshold, it can be considered that target has been calibrated.

-* `pid`(double)

-  The pid of calibrate controller.

-## 6. Bugs & Feature Requests
+## 5. Bugs & Feature Requests

 Please report bugs and request features using the [Issue Tracker](https://github.com/rm-controls/rm_controllers/issues).